tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-expanded_outline.md

 - Abstract Music and Abstract Art
 -

+# Idea: Limit Use of First and Second Person

+Idea: **only the last paragraph of each section should contain first or second pronouns.**

+This is where I sum things up for the reader by talking to them directly.

 # Outline With Comments and Links

 ## Introduction

 This article is for people who like music but do not like abstract art.
 In particular, if you think Piet Mondrian's paintings are "just a bunch of squares," this article is for you.

+Using examples of popular songs, this article explains how artists add flexibility and hence new meanings to their work by substituting abstractions for particular forms.

+This article also teaches you how to add your own particular forms to abstract art when you hear and see it.

+### Please Omit?!?!

+**[Maybe just leave this bit of negativity out of it:]**
 If you are a Nazi Racist Fuck (NRF), then you will not like this article.
 By all means, please feel free to consider it [degenerate](https://en.wikipedia.org/wiki/Degenerate_art) and go get on to your NRF-y life.
+[I feel it and enjoyed typing it but **do we really need it?
+Probably not.**]

 ## Music and Particular Forms